the-full-stack/fsdl-text-recognizer-2021-labs/setup/readme.md

 ## Local

-Setting up a machine you can sit in front of or SSH into can be done like this:
+Setting up a machine you can sit in front of or SSH into is easy.

 ### 1. Check out the repo